elizabethgarza/Spanish-Diacriticizer/README.md

 ## Description of algorithm

+#TODO fill this in.

 ## Data collection

+#TODO fill this in.

 ## Methodology

+#TODO fill this in.

 ## Evaluation and error analysis

+#TODO fill this in.

+## Future work

+  - [ ] Optimize training and prediction speeds running the same experiment with multinomial Naive Bayes sk-learn classifiers .
+  - [ ] Train a Spanish POS tagger and include tags and suffix endings as features in `extract features`.
+  - [ ] Perform the same experiment with neural networks.
+  - [ ] Package everything up if you can achieve accuracies above 98%.

 ## #TODOs

 **High priority**
-  1. Preprocessing revisions:
+  - [ ] Preprocessing revisions:
      - Make sure that both mellizas have the same number of sentences for all sets.
      - Speed up preprocessing by refining for-loops.
-  2. Clean up `top_200_mellizas` by deleting irrelevant entries and adding a numbered column.
+  - [ ] Clean up `top_200_mellizas` by deleting irrelevant entries and adding a numbered column.
-  3. Add optional argparse arguments to `nltk-train-clsfrs.py`.
+  - [ ] Add optional argparse arguments to `nltk-train-clsfrs.py`.
-  4. Split data into 70-10-10-10 train, micro_dev, micro_test, test_baseline sets.
+  - [ ] Split data into 70-10-10-10 train, micro_dev, micro_test, test_baseline sets.
-  5. Add a set of grammar rules to account for invariantly diacriticized suffixes.
+  - [ ] Add a set of grammar rules to account for invariantly diacriticized suffixes.

 **Medium priority**
-  3. Consider calculating micro-accuracies with k-folding.
+  - [ ] Consider calculating micro-accuracies with k-folding.
-  4. Add Spanish punctuation to make output of `diacriticize.py` more consumer friendly.
+  - [ ] Add Spanish punctuation to make output of `diacriticize.py` more consumer friendly.
-  4. Consider making invariant dictionary more robust by systematically scraping *wiktionary*.
+  - [ ] Consider making invariant dictionary more robust by systematically scraping *wiktionary*.
-  6. Concatenate `Fisher` corpus of Spanish telephone conversations to data_set to add less academic sentences, or more data where needed.
+  - [ ] Concatenate `Fisher` corpus of Spanish telephone conversations to data_set to add less academic sentences, or more data where needed.

-**Future iterations of this project.**
-  1. Optimize training and prediction speeds by experimenting with Naive Bayes sk-learn classifiers.
-  2. Include POS tags and suffix endings as features in `extract features`.
-  3. Perform the same experiment with neural networks.
-  4. Package everything up if you can achieve accuracies above 98%.